quii/learn-go-with-tests/reading-files.md

 This is when consumer-driven, top-down TDD _feels correct_.

 A user of our package can look at our tests and quickly get up to speed with what it's supposed to do and how to use it.
-As maintainers, we can be confident our tests are useful because they're from a consumer's point of view.
+As maintainers, we can be _confident our tests are useful because they're from a consumer's point of view_.
 We're not testing implementation details or other incidental details, so we can be reasonably confident that our tests will help us, rather than hinder us when refactoring.

 By relying on good software engineering practices like  [**dependency injection**](dependency-injection.md) our code is simple to test and re-use.